Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Conclusion

 \section{Conclusion}

-We have proposed a novel collocation method that employs clustering techniques, thereby successfully extending SC to the case of multivariate, correlated inputs.
-We have assessed the performance of this clustering-based collocation method using the Genz test functions as benchmark.
-Three clustering techniques were considered in this context, the KME, PCA and RSC techniques (as detailed in Section \ref{sec:methods}).
-All three techniques gave good results, especially in case of strongly correlated inputs (the ``polynomial'' data set, see Figures \ref{fig:relerrfuncp} and \ref{fig:relerrfunck}).
-We emphasize that no exact knowledge of the input distribution is needed for the clustering-based method proposed here, as a sample of input data is sufficient.
-Furthermore, for strongly correlated inputs the method showed good performance with input dimension up to 16.
-We hypothesize that the more strongly the inputs are correlated, the more the input data are concentrated on a low-dimensional manifold.
+We have proposed a novel collocation method that employs clustering techniques, thereby successfully dealing with the case of multivariate, dependent inputs.
+We have assessed the performance of this clustering-based collocation method using the Genz test functions as well as a CFD test case (lid-driven cavity flow) as benchmarks.
+Three clustering techniques were considered in this context, namely the Monte Carlo (MCC), $k$-means (KME) and principal component analysis based (PCA) clustering techniques.
+No exact knowledge of the input distribution is needed for the clustering-based method proposed here; a sample of input data is sufficient.
+Furthermore, for strongly dependent inputs the methods show good performance with input dimension up to $16$.
+We hypothesize that the more strongly the inputs are dependent, the more the input data are concentrated on a low-dimensional manifold.
 This makes it possible to obtain a good representation of the input data with a relatively small number of cluster centers.

-We compared the clustering-based method against Partial Monte-Carlo (PMC), which uses a random subsample of the full dataset as collocation nodes.
-The resulting nodes are mostly concentrated in regions of high density of the input probability distribution, with poor representation of the tails.
-As a result, the PMC method does not perform well.
-The clustering-based method, in particular the PCA and RSC variants, are much better at giving a good spread of the collocation nodes, see Figure \ref{fig:cps}.
-Concerning computational cost, the three considered clustering techniques compute the cluster points within 15 minutes on a standard modern PC.
-RSC and KME have almost the same running times, which can be adapted by changing the parameters $M$ and $r$.
-PCA is the fastest, with a running time roughly between 1 and 10 seconds in our tests, see Figure \ref{fig:timep}.
-Overall, the computational cost of the clustering methods is small, and will be negligible compared to the computational cost of expensive model evaluations (involving e.g. CFD solvers) in applications.
+We observed that the nodes obtained with MCC are mostly concentrated in regions of high density of the input probability distribution, with poor representation of the tails.
+As a result, this method does not perform well.
+The PCA method is better at giving a good spread of the collocation nodes, with KME having results in between MCC and PCA.
+Concerning computational cost, the PCA method is fastest.
+Overall, the computational cost of the clustering methods is small, and will be negligible compared to the computational cost of expensive model evaluations (involving e.g. CFD solvers).